minimaxir/hacker-news-undocumented/README.md

 ### Setting Top Color

 If a user has **251 Karma**, they can set the color of the top bar in their profile settings.
 The default is #ff6600.
-Here's the [complete set](https://news.ycombinator.com/topcolors) of colors users have set.
+Here's the [list](https://news.ycombinator.com/topcolors) of colors from users who have recently posted.

 ### Anti-Voting Manipulation